 - In Application, select the Harness Sample App.

-The QA stage is the first stage of deployment for the Pipeline.
-You can watch each step of the To-Do List K8s Workflow in Stage 1 execute.
+The QA stage is the Pipeline's first stage of deployment.
+Here, you can watch the execution of each step of Stage 1 in the To-Do List K8s Workflow.

-If you are the Admin for the Harness account, or listed in the Notification Strategy of the Workflow, you will receive an email notifying you or a pending approval:
+If you are the Admin for the Harness account, or are listed in the Workflow’s Notification Strategy, you will receive an email notifying you of a pending approval:

 Watch Stage 3 deploy the Docker image from the To-Do List K8s Service to your Kubernetes cluster.

-To see the To-Do List app you deployed running in your browser, click the Rollout Deployment node in Stage 3 Prod, and then click the link next to Load Balancer.
+To see your deployed To-Do List app running in your browser, click the Rollout Deployment node in Stage 3 Prod, and then click the link to the right of Load Balancer.